5 Steps to take when renting out your home. What type of rental can you offer and making sure you’re insured properly are a few keys to your success.

 5 steps to take when renting out your home:

 - Ensure you have the proper insurance – This is a must!
-Make sure the policy you hold not only covers the house itself, but if you rent out your house for a short stay or an event it’s important to have insurance for that too.
+Make sure the policy covers the house itself, and if you rent out your house for a short stay or an event.
 It’s better to be safe than sorry.

 Whichever direction you go when renting out your home just make sure you’re covered.

 Allstate has many different policies that will leave you with the security you need.
 Whether it be for a short stay or a long one you’ll be prepared.